The Farm in the Small Marsh (TV series): Synopsis

-In second part of the show, Milan and Petar are with partisans, who are preparing for approaching winter.
+In second part of the show, Milan and Petar are with the Partisans, who are preparing for approaching winter.
 They will seek new shelter on other side of Danube, but this venture is too dangerous for young Milan, who doesn't want to be separated from his brother.
-So partisan commander decides to give Milan "special" assignment: to go to his mother and spend winter with her, taking with him a newcomer, rebellious teen called Raša.
+So a Partisan commander decides to give Milan a "special" assignment: to go to his mother and spend winter with her, taking with him a newcomer, rebellious teen called Raša.
 On the trip, Raša became seriously ill, and Milan goes in neighboring Volksdeutscher village called Jacobsfeld.
 He finds a job as servant of respected land owner Jacob Jerich.
-During night Milan goes in hut where he hides Raša, bringing him food.
+During night, Milan goes in hut where he hides Raša, bringing him food.
 Later he hides Raša in Jerich's stable.
 Jacob gradually begun to see Milan as his son and plans to adopt him, under condition that Milan give up his non-German origin.
-In meantime, Šlog, a partisan agent from the city learns, that runaway Raša is somewhere in Jacobsfeld and believes he is captured by Germans, so he begin to plot how to take Raša out.
+In meantime, Šlog, a Partisan agent from the city learns, that runaway Raša is somewhere in Jacobsfeld and believes he is captured by Germans, so he begin to plot how to take Raša out.
 Unknowing to him, his endeavor might blow Milan's cover.